haugene/docker-transmission-openvpn/.github/PULL_REQUEST_TEMPLATE.md

   to tell them what breaks, how to make it work again and why we did this.
   This piece of text is published with the release notes, so it helps if you write it towards our users, not us.
-  Note: Leave this section emtpy if this PR is NOT a breaking change.
+  Note: Leave this section empty if this PR is NOT a breaking change.
 -->
 ```txt
 <placeholder>